Jena: 20th century

 Industrialization fundamentally changed the social structure of Jena.
-The former academic town became a working-class city; the population rose from 8,000 around 1870 up to 71,000 at the beginning of World War II.
+The former academic town became a working-class city; the population rose from 8,000 around 1870 to 71,000 at the beginning of World War II.
 The city expanded along the Saale valley to the north and the south and its side valleys to the east and the west.
 In 1901, the tram system started its operation and the university got a new main building (established between 1906 and 1908 on the former castle's site).
 After the foundation of Thuringia in 1920, Jena was one of the three biggest cities (together with Weimar and Gera, while Erfurt remained part of Prussia) and became an independent city in 1922.
 The modern optical and glass industry kept booming and the city grew further during Weimar times.